Search Results

 - Welcome to Physioing...
 Online directory of physio resources for studying & CPD

 Tracking down physio resources and educational materials for studying, CPD and career advancement can be time consuming.
 With the variety of information online, sometimes we don't know what's out there waiting to be found, or where to start looking.
 Welcome to Physioing , a newly launched, online directory of physio resources developed by a UK physio, for physios and physio students.
 Physioing's mission is to bring useful and relevant resources together into one online directory , to make it quicker and easier to find what you're looking for and use the links to get straight to the site.
 Physioing is suitable for students, newly qualified and experienced physios; the main directory is split between specialisms and treatment style .
 Specialisms include most common areas of physio, such as MSK , neuro and respiratory and more niche areas, including palliative and mental health .
 Treatment styles are categorised by method of treatment, such as balance , strengthening and stretching exercises, Pilates , taping and vestibular rehab .
 There's even a list of providers of exercise handouts and exercise prescription libraries .
 Each resource is labelled to show if it includes relevant content for more than one specialism or treatment style.
 Categories can be further refined by type of resource, such as face to face courses, online courses, exercise handouts, webinars, websites, etc. It is completely free to appear in the online directory (any ads, affiliate links and promotional posts will be clearly labelled and will be in addition to the main directory).
 We are working hard to include as many physio specialisms and treatment styles as we can and are regularly searching for relevant providers of physio educational materials and resources.
 We also take recommendations.
 If you would like to make a recommendation for a specialism, treatment style or resource, or have a query about the directory, please get in touch via the online contact form .
 What does the future hold for Physioing?
 This is just the start of Physioing, we will be adding more sites and resources and introducing, apps, books and podcasts recommendations and more content over the next few months.
 We hope you find the site helpful and thank you for your support as we continue to develop.
+Promotions & Affiliations: Please note whilst it is free to appear in the directory, this site includes some promoted products, services & sponsored articles which will be clearly labelled.
+As an Amazon Affiliate we earn from qualifying purchases.